 Farmer’s Markets in Amsterdam

-There are weekly organic farmer’s markets (boerenmarkt) held in Amsterdam, with a pleasant, friendly atmosphere:
+There are a few weekly organic farmer’s markets (boerenmarkt) held in Amsterdam which have a pleasant, friendly atmosphere.

-Zuidermrkt is a weekly market on Saturdays (0930-1700) in the small square on Jacob Obrechtstraat and Johannes Verhulststraat close to the Concertgebouw on Museumplein.
+Zuidermrkt – This is a weekly market on Saturdays (0930-1700) in the small square on Jacob Obrechtstraat and Johannes Verhulststraat close to the Concertgebouw on Museumplein.
 You can find a good variety of products, much of which is sustainable and/or organic.
+Established in 2011, it hosts 26 market stalls.

 There is also a monthly market event in the Amsterdam area which specialises in organic, local, seasonal and artisanal food and drink.
 De Pure Markt takes place on a Sunday at 2 locations every month (except Jan/Feb) in the south of Amsterdam – at Frankendael Park and Amstel Park.
 Opening hours are 1100 to 1800.
 Some stalls sell organic produce.